unccd/herland/README.md

 1. Create a new folder in the `src/slides` directory with the name of your component, e.g., *DemoComponent*.

-2. Inside the folder, create a React component file (e.g., *TestComponent.jsx*).
+2. Inside the folder, create a React component file (e.g., *DemoComponent.jsx*).

 3. Structure the component: